-The Northamptonshire Waste Partnership (NWP), which is a partnership of all eight Northamptonshire local authorities, was set up to primarily improve and formalise joint working arrangements on waste management matters.
+The Northamptonshire Waste Partnership (NWP) is a partnership of all eight Northamptonshire local authorities and was set up to improve joint working arrangements on waste management matters.
 Another key objective is to improve the effective delivery of waste services across the county and reduce waste going to landfill.

 Through the partnership member councils have adopted a local waste strategy outlining a joint approach to managing the county's waste over the next decade, taking into account developments in government policy and progress made in Northamptonshire.

 Waste collection plays a key role in the sustainability agenda whilst providing all households with an essential public service.